kaan-keskin/introduction-to-docker/Part1.md

 Fortunately, Docker and Docker Hub have a slick way of supporting multi-arch images.
 This means a single image, such as golang:latest, can have an image for Linux on x64, Linux on PowerPC, Windows x64, Linux on diﬀerent versions of ARM, and more.
 To be clear, we’re talking about a single image tag supporting multiple platforms and architectures.
 We’ll see it in action in a second, but it means you can run a simple docker image pull goloang:latest from any platform or architecture and Docker will pull the correct image for your platform and architecture.

 To make this happen, the Registry API supports two important constructs:

 - **manifest lists**
 - **manifests**

 The **manifest list** is exactly what it sounds like: a list of architectures supported by a particular image tag. each supported architecture then has its own *\*manifest* detailing the layers that make it up.
-Figure 6.9 uses the oﬃcial golang image as an example.
+Figure below uses the oﬃcial golang image as an example.
 On the left is the **manifest list** with entries for each architecture the image supports.
 The arrows show that each entry in the **manifest list** points to a **manifest** containing image conﬁg and layer data.

 **Figure 6.9**